aaditya0106/C-_Compiler_Games/README.md

 # Compiler Games
-These games run in C++ compiler only
+.cpp games run in C++ compiler only